-Google the word "Kitava," and many of the first few search results are the Kitavan Diet and its incredible health benefits.
-The island, located in Papua New Guinea, is virtually uninfluenced by Western nutritional habits—the majority of their diet consists of tubers (yams, sweet potatoes, and taro), as well as local fruits (coconut is a biggie), fish, and vegetables.
+Google the word "Kitava," and many of the first few search results are the Kitavan diet and its incredible health benefits.
+The island, located in Papua New Guinea, is virtually uninfluenced by Western nutritional habits—the majority of the population's diet consists of tubers (yams, sweet potatoes, and taro) as well as local fruits (coconut is a biggie), fish, and vegetables.
 The overall diet is praised for its direct correlation to the well-being of its followers; Kitavan people, in addition to not having acne, rarely (if ever) face diabetes, cardiovascular diseases, or dementia.

 Staffan Lindeberg, a medical doctor and associate professor of family medicine, was one of the first to discover the fascinating diet of the Kitavan people.
-Albeit a rather simple, natural diet, the fascination lies within the fact that this small island is one of the last populations on earth to still follow the same diet as its indigenous people.
+While it's a rather simple, natural diet, the fascination lies within the fact that this small island is one of the last populations on earth to still follow the same diet as its indigenous people.
 Lindeberg and his team noticed that of the 1200 subjects examined on the island, no breakouts were observed during the 843-day study.
-This included 300 individuals aged 15 to 25 years old, when acne is most prevalent.
+This included 300 individuals between the ages of 15 and 25, when acne is most prevalent.